Voice-Lab/VoiceLab/README.md

 ----------------

-This returns the mean of the first 4 formant frequencies of the voice using the `To FormantPath`{.python .sourceCode} algorithm using 5.5 maximum number of formants.
+This returns the mean of the first 4 formant frequencies of the voice using the `To FormantPath` algorithm using 5.5 maximum number of formants.
 All other values are Praat defaults for Formant Path.
 Formant path picks the best formant ceiling value by fitting each prediction to a polynomial curve, and choosing the best fit